Your Friends & Neighbors (TV series): Production

 It was announced in December 2023 that Jon Hamm was set to star in and executively produce the series, which was created by Jonathan Tropper.
 The series is produced by Apple Studios.
 In February 2024, Olivia Munn joined the cast.
 In March 2024, Amanda Peet, Mark Tallman, Hoon Lee and Lena Hall were added to the cast, with Craig Gillespie, Greg Yaitanes and Stephanie Laing set to direct episodes of the series.
 In April 2024, Aimee Carrero, Isabel Gravitt, Donovan Colan, and Eunice Bae were added to the main cast, with Sandrine Holt and Corbin Bernsen cast in recurring roles.
 Production began in April 2024, with Tropper announcing this on his Instagram.
+Ahead of series premiere, in November 2024, the series was renewed for a second season.

 In April 2025, James Marsden joined the cast as a series regular for the second season.
 In May 2025, Arienne Mandi, Erin Robinson, and Bre Blair were cast in unnamed recurring roles for the second season.
+In February 2026, ahead of the second season premiere, Apple TV renewed the series for a third season.
+In April 2026, Michelle Monaghan joined the cast as a series regular for the third season.
+In June 2026, Joshua Jackson, Rick Cosnett, Sydney Lemmon, Mitchell Hoog, and Gillian Zinser were cast in recurring roles for the third season.

+Release

+Your Friends & Neighbors was released on Apple TV+ on April 11, 2025, with its first two episodes and the rest debuting on a weekly basis.
+The second season premiered on Apple TV on April 3, 2026.